ncantalupa/Content-Based-Image-Retrieval/README.md

 No necessary links or videos, github: https://github.com/ncantalupa/Content-Based-Image-Retrieval

 VS Code on Mac with CMake was used to compile this code.
-The CMakeLists.txt file is listed below
+The CMakeLists.txt file is listed below.

+Arguements for the files are as follows:

+./main <target image file> <features csv file> <feature processing function> <distance metric> <number of similar images>

+./image_proc <images folder> <feature extraction method> <features csv file>

+Extension feature extractions are for arguements 'faces' and 'bananas'

 _We are using 1 of Sean Duffy's time travel days to submit the project one day after the due date._